Broadway Hotel, Woolloongabba

 Broadway Hotel is a heritage-listed hotel at 93 Logan Road, Woolloongabba, City of Brisbane, Queensland, Australia.
-It was designed by John Hall & Son and built from 1889 to c.
+It was designed by John Hall & Son and constructed from 1889 to c.
 1942 by Wooley & Whyte.
 It was added to the Queensland Heritage Register on 21 October 1992.
 The building has been in a state of significant disrepair and neglect for several years, covered in graffiti and broken panelling, and in September 2018 was destroyed by a fire.